jledun/webRadioPlayer/README.md

  * server should play each title of the playlist
  * add title to playlist from soundcloud interface
 * improve performances on Community Radio Browser filters: cache tag list, country list and region list on server with every day update.
+* improve image loading in Community Radio Browser and performances
 * add User-Agent headers for Community Radio Browser API.
-* add a "add to library" button in Community Web Radio browser
 * check broken url in library

 # Contribute